damienmaguire/Tesla-Model-3-Drive-Unit/README.md

 30/03/23 : Running : https://vimeo.com/809120859

 15/08/24 : Added a very early schematic of the gate driver section for use in the PCB replacement project.

+24/10/24 : Updated schematic of the gate driver power supply section for use in the PCB replacement project.